abpai94/personal-deployment/README.md

 * https://www.htpcguides.com/spin-down-and-manage-hard-drive-power-on-raspberry-pi/ - Guide to spin down, rest the actuator arm and manage hdd usage to increase longevity.
 * https://pimylifeup.com/headless-raspberry-pi-setup/ - Guide to creating a headless raspberry pi.
 * https://docs.pi-hole.net/guides/dns/unbound/ - Instructions to configure a reverse DNS server using unbound.
+* https://discourse.pi-hole.net/t/see-my-pihole-enabled-openvpn-server/111/3 - Forum instructions regarding enabling external VPN traffic to use Pi-Hole to manage the DNS queries and filtering of traffice.